Tropical Storm Dorian strengthens as Puerto Rico declares state of emergency

 Breaking News Emails

-As Tropical Storm Dorian grows and travels northwest across the Caribbean, Puerto Rico has declared a state of emergency, preparing for the storm to possibly be upgraded to a Category 1 Hurricane when it nears the island still recovering from Hurricane Maria.
+Puerto Rico declared a state of emergency as Tropical Storm Dorian, which is growing as it moves across the Caribbean, could be upgraded to a Category 1 hurricane when it nears the island still recovering from the devastation of Hurricane Maria.

-Now 30 miles southeast of Saint Lucia with 50 mile per hour winds, the tropical storm is traveling northwest at 13 miles per hour, according to the National Hurricane Center.
+Now, 30 miles southeast of Saint Lucia with 50 mph winds, the tropical storm is traveling northwest at 13 mph, according to the National Hurricane Center.

-The storm's effects are expected to be felt in Puerto Rico by Wednesday afternoon and travel up to Hispaniola on that night.
-Forecasters say Dorian will then head towards the Bahamas Friday and Saturday and reach Southeastern Florida by early Sunday.
+The storm's effects are expected to be felt in Puerto Rico by Wednesday afternoon and travel up to Hispaniola later that night.
+Forecasters say Dorian will then head toward the Bahamas on Friday and Saturday and reach Southeastern Florida by early Sunday.

 Tropical Storm Dorian takes aim at Puerto Rico, southern USAug.
 27, 201901:21